holoviz/holoviz/doc/heps/hep2.md

 ignore::ImportWarning
 ignore::ResourceWarning
 ```

+Note that the default filters can be overriden by setting the `-W` flag when calling the `python` executable or via the `PYTHONWARNINGS` environment variable.

 The default filters imply that in a regular context `PendingDeprecationWarning` will not be seen by the user while `FutureWarning` will always be seen. `DeprecationWarning` is treated specially, warnings of these types are only seen when they are triggered by and points to code in `__main__`, the latter depending on the value of `stacklevel`.